badspacebar/sdk/resources/content.md

 local orb = module.internal('orb')

 local function out_of_range()
-	print('there is no target in aa range') end
+  print('there is no target in aa range')
+  -- you can return true to block other callbacks
+  -- return true
+end

 orb.combat.register_f_out_of_range(out_of_range)